IWF Wrestling "Busted Open Wedding" discussed on The Michael Kay Show

 September 16, 2005

-Federation, recently tag teamed with the highest rated network for kids, Nickelodeon, to present the Danny Phantom Ultimate
+Independent Wrestling Federation, recently tag teamed with the highest rated network for kids, Nickelodeon, to present the

-host the showdown," said Kevin Kage, an IWF graduate who works for Nickelodeon in New York City.
-"Butch Hartman,
+perfect setting to host the showdown," said Kevin Kage, an IWF graduate who works for Nickelodeon in New York City.
+"Butch

-creator of Danny Phantom and Fairly Odd Parents, oversaw the production to make sure the ghosts didn't get out of line."
+Hartman, creator of Danny Phantom and Fairly Odd Parents, oversaw the production to make sure the ghosts didn't get out of

 Kevin Knight & IWF Wrestlers appear live on Fox 5 "Good